edvardFH/OneFlat/README.md

   "numberOfRooms": 3,
   "numberOfBathrooms": 2,
   "area": 75,
-  "description": "A spacious apartment in the heart of Paris."
+  "description": "A spacious apartment in the heart of Paris.", "isVisible": false
 }
 ```